 - The octopus preys on crabs, crayfish, and mollusks, and will sometimes use their ink to disorient their victims before attacking.
 They hunt mostly at night.

 - Octopi have great problem-solving skills and can often figure out how to escape even the most secure fish tanks.
 They have even been known to climb on board of fishing vessels and open holds to feed on crabs.

 - The blue-ringed octopus is one of the most popular species in home aquariums because of their beauty and small size.
 They are also one of the most poisonous animals on earth!

 - Though the blue-ringed octopus is merely the size of a golf ball, its venom can kill a human being.

 Download the Octopus Worksheet

-This worksheet is free to download and use in the classroom to increase your octopus knowledge.Download
+Download and use this worksheet in the classroom or at home to increase your students' Octopus knowledge.Download